Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 we describe the a few set of basic rules and the important information that you need to get started running jobs.

-We start from the assumption that you have received your account information.
+## User registration

-If not please see this page [Accounts/how to get an account].
+Regarding the user registration and project creation please see [Accounts/how to get an account].

 ## How to log in